NServiceBus transports can be divided into several categories.

 Federated transports

 Federated transports are inherently distributed.
 Each endpoint instance may connect to a different node of the queueing technology.
-Messages are routed transparently between the nodes but the physical routing layer needs to contain information as to which node particular endpoint is connected to.
+Messages are routed transparently between the nodes but the physical routing layer must contain information as to which node a particular endpoint is connected to.

 Federated transports include: